DIY dryer vent cleaning

 Cleaning

-The answer to 'DIY dryer vent cleaning' is that it is a recommended maintenance task that most homeowners can do themselves.
-Regularly cleaning your dryer vent helps prevent fire hazards, improve efficiency, and extend the life of your dryer.
+The answer to 'DIY dryer vent cleaning' is that it is generally safe and recommended to clean your dryer vent yourself every 1-2 years.
+Regularly cleaning the vent helps prevent fire hazards, improve drying efficiency, and extend the life of your dryer.
+However, there are some safety precautions to take and situations when calling a professional is advised.

 Step-by-Step Guide